 Addiction To Sleeping Pills

 Have you ever wanted to fall asleep so badly that you tossed and turned for hours at a time?
 This problem has led to the development of sleeping pills.
 Sleeping pills are only prescribed as a short-term solution for sleep.
 Many people are misinformed about the proper usage of sleeping pills and believe they cannot be addicted, which is completely untrue.
-Users frequently up their doses (without the guidance of a doctor) when they urgently want to sleep, thus increasing their tolerance and their risk for addiction.
+Users frequently up their doses (without the guidance of a doctor) when they urgently want to sleep, thus increasing their tolerance and their risk for dependence and addiction.

 The side effects of Sleeping Pills are not as strong as other drugs and can be hard to identify if you have an addiction.
 So, how do you know if you or someone you know has an addiction to Sleeping Pills?